 A password is often the first line of defense in your cybersecurity arsenal.
 Good passwords make it more difficult for hackers to access sensitive information and protect your business’s most precious digital assets.
 That being said, you’d still be surprised by how many people—and businesses—don’t take passwords seriously enough.

-According to this survey, even though 91% of the survey’s respondents said that they understand the dangers of reusing passwords, 59% said they did it anyway.
+, even though 91% of the survey’s respondents said that they understand the dangers of reusing passwords, 59% said they did it anyway.
 That’s over half of the respondents.
 Even when people are aware of threats and problems with their passwords, they don’t always address the problem.
 A company password manager like Keeper can help notify you when you’re using duplicates and help generate more secure passwords to use.

 Imagine you’re using several passwords to access certain areas of an app for your business’s financials.
 Maybe it’s a banking or investing app, or bookkeeping software.
 You decide that it’s too much effort to remember multiple passwords, so you set the same password for each login.